Two hands holding a small vial or bottle, with one hand having visible tattoos, in a cozy indoor setting.

 • Prefer strictly diagnostic or pharmaceutical-only approaches

 In such cases, conventional medical care or other modalities may be more appropriate.
 Clear boundaries are part of ethical practice.
+I have a robust list of resources for trusted medical practitioners- just reach out if you’d like some ideas.

 How Clinical Herbalism Is Different From Other Approaches

 Many people come to herbalism after feeling disappointed by fragmented care.
+We all want to be seen as whole people and treated as more than a list of symptoms or problems we’re experiencing.

 Clinical herbalism differs in that it: